bingeli1212/nitrile-preview/doc/DOC-block-plst.md

-In order to be recognized as the start of a PLST block, the first line of a markdown paragraph must start with a hyphen, an asterisk, or a plus-sign, followed by one or more spaces.
-Alternatively, it can also start with two or more digits, followed by a period, and then one or more spaces.
-Instead of two or more digits, it can also with an ASCII letter lower case 'a' through 'z', or capital letter 'A' through 'Z'.
+In order to be recognized as the start of a PLST block, the first line of a markdown paragraph must start with a hyphen, an asterisk, a plus-sign, or a pair of left-than/greater-than symbols, followed by one or more spaces.
+Alternatively, it can also start with two or more digits, followed by a period, and then one or more spaces, or a lower case letter 'a' through 'z' or capital letter 'A' through 'Z', followed by a period.

 This block is to start from a source paragraph where the first line is not indented and it starts with